 DO’S AND DON'TS

-- Cover as much skin as possible in hot climates under sun.
+- Cover as much skin as possible in hot climates under the sun.

-- Carry a water bottle with you when engaging in some sort of outdoor activities.
+- Carry a water bottle with you when engaging in some sort of outdoor activity.

 - Avoid alcohol in large quantities.